aureamunoz/hello-world-fwless/README.md

 docker push localhost:5000/hello-world-fwless:1.0-SNAPSHOT
 ```

-As we have pushed the image to the local registry, we need to modify manually the kubernetes yml file generated to use that image.
+**IMPORTANT**: As the repository of the image has changed, we need to modify manually the kubernetes yml file generated to use that image.
+Dekorate does not support yet the configuration of the full image name by the user.
 So, replace the following line:
 ```
 image: USERNAME/hello-world-fwless:1.0-SNAPSHOT